 Still, the cis-men I date don’t like me in heels.

 Usually in stockings or flats, I can rest my head on their shoulder, tuck into their arm.
 But in heels I loom at least an inch or two over them.
 Some fellows state their objections plainly—“You’re making me feel like a midget!”
 “I know it’s retro but I like being the man!”
-Others merely glower when I wear heels, no matter how many pains I’ve taken with my appearance.
-I think it’s because, coupled with my outsized personality, the heels dwarf them completely.
+Others simply glower.
+I think it’s because, coupled with my outsized personality, my heels dwarf them completely.

 I wear secretarial oxfords with three-inch heels.
 Pumps in navy, black, and leopard.
 Platforms.
 Gold stilettos.
 Jacked-up yellow boots.
 Mary Janes with a little something extra in the back.
 (Just like me.)
 The heels lengthen my leg, lend me a Fellini lady-bustle, pull together nondescript outfits.
 Best of all, the effect is less sexy than scary.
 Or scarier, depending on the day.

-In the meantime I tower over the blowhard talking down to his teeny-tiny girlfriend.
+In the meantime I tower over the blowhard condescending to his girlfriend.
 I gaze down at the couple smooching at a traffic light as if they’re dolls arranged by a sexually precocious child.
-I stare meaningfully at the bald spot of a man behaving piggishly until he notices and reddens.
-Am I rude?
+I stare down at the bald spot of a man speaking rudely to a doorman until he notices and reddens.
 Am I acting out of school?
 Of course, and if the past is any indication, my mean blues won’t last much longer.
 But for now, I’d rather be feared than admired.

 And so long as that’s true, my heels are as effective as a gun in another girl’s holster.